 - Choose Microsoft Teredo Tunneling Adapter from the list and install it.

-That’s it.
-If you’re still unable to make your mic working in the Xbox app, consider contacting Microsoft support.
-It seems that even this, the simplest of features sometimes just doesn’t work.
+If you cannot make your mic work in the Xbox app, consider contacting Microsoft support.
+Unfortunately, it seems that even this, the simplest of features, sometimes doesn’t work.